Small cell cancer of the cervix

 Treatment

-Treatment for small cell cervical cancer is different to the main types of cervical cancer.
+Treatment for small cell cervical cancer differs from the main types of cervical cancer.

 You usually have a combination of treatments.
 The treatment you have depends on: